top of page

 Where was it built?
 At Camp Trinity, the Lutheran Camp on Petit Jean Mountain.

 What is the capacity?
-The 3,200-square-foot building will accommodate up to 28 people in six private sleeping rooms, large gathering room with a stone fireplace, galley kitchen, laundry room, and 500-square-foot walk-out basement/storm shelter.
+The 3,200-square-foot building can accommodate up to 30 people in six private sleeping rooms, large gathering room with a stone fireplace, galley kitchen, laundry room, and 500-square-foot walk-out basement/storm shelter.

-Who is the architect?
+Who was the architect?
 HTW Architects and Engineers, Russellville.

 When was groundbreaking?
 The Groundbreaking/Site Dedication/First Fruits Offering was Aug.
 15, 2021.